graphql/composite-schemas-spec/spec/Spec.md

 creating distributed GraphQL systems that seamlessly merges multiple GraphQL schemas.
 This specification describes the process of composing a federated GraphQL schema and outlines algorithms for executing GraphQL queries on the federated schema effectively by using query plans.
-This specifcation was origially created by ChilliCream and was transfered to the GraphQL foundation.
+This specification was originally created by ChilliCream and was transferred to the GraphQL foundation.

 The GraphQL Foundation was formed in 2019 as a neutral focal point for organizations who support the GraphQL ecosystem, and the GraphQL Specification